-In 2019, for its fifth edition, “Camping” played host to some 700 artists, including 300 students from twenty-nine dance schools across the world.
-Following a fallow year due to the pandemic, “Camping” returns to Pantin and Lyon for its much-anticipated seventh edition in June 2021.
-While adapting to ongoing public health restrictions, the festival will once again welcome a broad audience with the participation of fourteen French and European dance schools, nine shows and performances broadcast online, and nineteen workshops led by major figures from the contemporary scene.
-Featuring several projects that were postponed in 2020, the carefully curated programme welcomes all who love dance and the arts, whether professionals, amateurs or spectators, young or old.
+In 2019, for its fifth edition, Camping played host to some 700 artists, including 300 students from twenty-nine dance schools across the world.
+After a fallow year due to the pandemic, Camping returned to Pantin and Lyon for its much-anticipated sixth edition in June 2021.
+While adapting to ongoing public health restrictions, the festival once again welcomed a broad audience, with the participation of fourteen French and European dance schools.
+It featured nine live performances, one broadcast online, and nineteen workshops led by major figures from the contemporary scene.
+Featuring several projects that were postponed in 2020, the carefully curated programme welcomed all who love dance and the arts, whether professionals, amateurs or spectators, young or old.